cromdenne/Personal-Blog/_drafts/The-City-by-the-Bay.md

 minutes we were parked and had made our way to the visitor center to check out maps and souvenirs.

-After a few minutes of exploring the visitor center and entrance area we made our way into the park.

 Our decision to visit the forest in the morning on a weekday proved to be a good one.
 We had read that the area can feel more like an amusement park than a natural wonder at peak times, but on this Thursday morning we only saw about 50